Death Race 2000: Retrospective reviews

-The film has garnered critical acclaim over the years, having a score of 80% on Rotten Tomatoes based on 41 reviews, with an average rating of 6.8/10, deeming it "fresh".
-The site's critical consensus states, "Death Race 2000 is a fun, campy classic, drawing genuine thrills from its mindless ultra-violence."
+The film has garnered critical acclaim over the years and holds an 80% "Certified Fresh" score on Rotten Tomatoes, based on 84 reviews.
+The site's critical consensus states, "Death Race 2000 is an unabashedly cheap, deliriously fun B-movie that revels in its first-rate racing sequences, vividly grotesque characters, and comic-strip absurdity."
+Metacritic, which uses a weighted average, assigned the a score of 58 out of 100, based on 14 critics, indicating "mixed or average" reviews.

 The film has long been regarded as a cult hit and was often viewed as superior to Rollerball, a much more expensive major studio drama released later in the same year; another dystopian science-fiction sports film similarly focusing on the use of dangerous sports as an "opiate" for the masses.

 Year-end lists

 The film is recognized by American Film Institute in these lists: